atemysemicolon/pyscaffoldext-dsproject/docs/index.rst

 =======================
-pyscaffoldext-dsproject
+pyscaffoldext-pytorch
 =======================

-This is the documentation of **pyscaffoldext-dsproject**.
+This is the documentation of **pyscaffoldext-pytorch**.

 .. note::